Peter Bisaillon: Brothers

-Étienne Bisaillon purchased land in Laprairie outside Montreal in November, 1682 and all four brothers occupied themselves in trading with various native tribes. Étienne began trading in 1683 with the Ottawa Indians and became a wealthy landowner with a home in Montreal, although he frequently entered into debt to pay for equipment and supplies on his trading journeys.
+Étienne Bisaillon purchased land in Laprairie outside Montreal in November, 1682 and all four brothers occupied themselves in trading with various native tribes. Étienne began trading in 1683 with the Odawa and became a wealthy landowner with a home in Montreal, although he frequently entered into debt to pay for equipment and supplies on his trading journeys.
 He was killed by Iroquois Indians at Laprairie on 25 September 1697.

-Benoit Bisaillon worked as a trader with the Sioux Indians for several years, then purchased land and became a farmer outside Montreal.
+Benoit Bisaillon worked as a trader with the Sioux for several years, then purchased land and became a farmer outside Montreal.
 In June 1700 he drowned while traveling in a canoe between Laprairie and Montreal.

 Michel Bisaillon was involved in fur trading between Detroit and New York, and eventually partnered with his brother Peter in Pennsylvania trading.
 His association with the English fur trade raised questions in Montreal about his loyalty to France.
 Hoping to clear his name with French authorities, Michel used his trade relationship with the Illinois Indians to mobilize their support for the French.
-At the beginning of the First Fox War in 1715 he led hundreds of Illinois warriors to aid the French in an attack on the Fox Indians.
+At the beginning of the First Fox War in 1715 he led hundreds of Illinois warriors to aid the French in an attack on the Meskwaki.
 He was thereafter banned from trading in Pennsylvania and lived out the rest of his life in Laprairie.

 Some sources also refer to a Louis Bisaillon, a Claude Bisaillon, and a Richard Bisaillon.